publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch37/schIII/m__us_usc_t38_s3729.md

             <td>

-        (A)(iv) Initial loan described in section 3710(a) to purchase or construct a dwelling with 0-down, or any other initial loan described in section 3710(a) other than with 5-down or 10-down (closed on or after October 1, 2017)  </td>
+        (A)(iv) Initial loan described in section 3710(a) to purchase or construct a dwelling with 0-down, or any other initial loan described in section 3710(a) other than with 5-down or 10-down (closed on or after September 30, 2024)  </td>

             <td>